Broken boards. Missing boards. Exposed nails.

 “The fact is, heavy vehicles are the reason that the boardwalk is in terrible shape,” said Rob Burstein of the Coney-Brighton Boardwalk Alliance.
 “Its not because of pedestrian foot traffic.”

-The Department of Parks contended that it is “crucial” for them to access the boardwalk for maintenance, garbage pickup, and light fixture repairs, but they claim to “limit access to smaller vehicles and tires” since those are easier on the boardwalk.
+The Department of Parks contends that it is “crucial” for them to access the boardwalk for maintenance, garbage pickup, and light fixture repairs, but they claim to “limit access to smaller vehicles and tires” since those are easier on the boardwalk.
 The NYPD did not respond to multiple inquiries regarding their repeated use of heavy vehicles on the boardwalk.

 Residents fed up